hubmapconsortium/ingest-validation-tools/docs/slideseq/index.md

-In the portal: Slide-seq (To Be Deprecated) not in Portal
+In the portal: Slide-seq not in Portal

 ## Metadata schema